Soilwork: Transitional period and continued popularity (2007–2015)

-In early March 2007, Soilwork began recording tracks for their seventh album, Sworn to a Great Divide.
+In early March 2007, Soilwork began recording their seventh album, Sworn to a Great Divide.
 Late in June, Ola Frenning announced that the album was complete.
 Soilwork toured in the fall alongside Caliban, Sonic Syndicate, and Dark Tranquillity on the 'Eastpak Antidote' tour.
 The album was released on 19 October 2007, through Nuclear Blast.
-The album featured a sound closer to thrash than their previous works, though still incorporating their signature synth elements.
-The band also took part in an American tour with co-headliners Lamb of God and Killswitch Engage, as well as DevilDriver.
+The album sounded closer to thrash than previous works, though still incorporating signature synth elements.
+The band took part in an American tour with co-headliners Lamb of God and Killswitch Engage, as well as DevilDriver.
 The tour began on 28 November 2007, at the Tsongas Arena in Lowell, Massachusetts, and concluded at the Santa Ana Star Center in Rio Rancho, New Mexico, on 17 December 2007.
 Dubbed The Clash of the Titans Tour 2007, the tour made a stop at the Nokia Live Theatre in Grand Prairie, TX, on 8 December 2007, to perform for the entire Dallas/Fort Worth metroplex.
 On 12 February 2008, an official statement was posted on Soilwork's website announcing that Ola Frenning and the band had parted ways.
 His replacement was Sylvain Coudret.
 In another statement on 18 September 2008, it was revealed that guitarist Daniel Antonsson would be replaced with the return of former guitarist and founding member Peter Wichers, and that Sylvain Coudret of Scarve, who had been performing session work as the second guitarist during the 2008 Summer festivals, became the band's permanent guitarist.

 The band returned to the studio in early 2010 to write and record their eighth album, with Strid announcing in a MySpace bulletin on 22 January 2010, that the new album would be titled The Panic Broadcast.
 On 30 June 2010, The Sledgehammer Files: The Best of Soilwork 1998–2008 greatest hits compilation album was released, followed shortly by the band's new album, The Panic Broadcast, on 2 July in Europe and 13 July in North America.